hubtype/botonic/docs/docs/webchat/webchat-timestamp.md

 title: Timestamp
 ---

-Timestamps are used to add and customize the time and date (color, position, locale) below the chat message.
+Timestamps are used to display the time and date (with customizable color, position and locale) below the chat message.
 They are disabled by default.

 To enable timestamps: